telus/tds-core/packages/TermsAndConditions/Disclaimer/Disclaimer.md

       New!
 The TDS documentation experience has been updated to be more performant!
     </Paragraph>
     <Paragraph>
-      We encourage you tu use our new component{' '}
+      We encourage you to use our new component{' '}
       <Link href="https://telus.github.io/universal-design-system/@telus-uds/ds-allium/components/components/disclaimer">
         Disclaimer
       </Link>{' '}